‘President has found a loyalist’: Democrats slam Trump FBI pick Kash Patel

 Trump himself has sought to project an aggressive stance towards policing violent crimes, and Patel positioned himself as an eager ally in that battle.

-“The priority of the FBI, if I’m confirmed, will be to ensure that our communities are protected and safeguarded and our children have parks to play in and not needles to walk over,” Patel said.
+“The eighth and last core value of the mission statement on the FBI’s website right now is fighting violent crime.
+That needs to be number one,” Patel said.

-But the hearing got repeatedly heated as Patel and his Democratic critics clashed.
+But the hearing got repeatedly heated, as Patel and his Democratic critics clashed.

 “If the best attacks on me are gonna be false accusations and grotesque mischaracterisations, the only thing this body is doing is defeating the credibility of the men and women at the FBI,” Patel told Senator Amy Klobuchar, one of his most fervent critics.

-But Klobuchar responded that she was simply confronting Patel with his own words.
+But Klobuchar responded that she was simply confronting Patel with his own statements.

 “It is his own words It is not some conspiracy.
 It is what Mr Patel absolutely said himself.
 Facts matter.”